 3. IT isn’t as new as it seems

-While new technology has allowed for advancements in IT that are almost impossible to keep up with, IT itself isn’t as new as most people might think.
+While technology has allowed for advancements that are almost impossible to keep up with, IT itself isn’t as new as many might think.

-Computers really began to generate interest in the early 1950s, the first mobile phones sold in the 1980s, and even the mouse has been around since the 1960s.
+Computers really began to generate interest in the early 1950s.
+Additionally, the first mobile phones were sold in the 1980s, and even the mouse has been around since the 1960s.

 4. IT specialists are hugely varied